docb/dbRackSequencer/README.md

 (however the sequence length can be held constant via the rst input).
 Now the gate mode parameter comes into play:
 - '-----' means no gate at all (works also for one repetition)
-- '*----' means only a single gate at the beginning
+- '*----' means only a single gate at the beginning (the default)
 - '*****' for every repetition there will be a gate
 - '\*-\*-*' for repetition 1,3,5,7 there will be a gate
 - '\*--\*-' for repetition 1,4,7 there will be a gate